aws-quickstart/cdk-eks-blueprints/docs/builders/observability-builder.md

 `ObservabilityBuilder` supports following methods for setting up observability on Amazon EKS :

-- `addNativeObservabilityBuilderAddOns`: This method helps you prepare a blueprint for setting up observability with AWS native services
+- `enableNativePatternAddOns`: This method helps you prepare a blueprint for setting up observability with AWS native services
-- `addOpenSourceObservabilityBuilderAddOns`: This method helps you prepare a blueprint for setting up observability with AWS managed open source services
+- `enableMixedPatternAddOns`: This method helps you prepare a blueprint for setting up observability with AWS managed open source services
-- `addMixedObservabilityBuilderAddOns`: This method helps you prepare a blueprint for setting up observability with a combination of AWS native and AWS managed open source services
+- `enableOpenSourcePatternAddOns`: This method helps you prepare a blueprint for setting up observability with a combination of AWS native and AWS managed open source services

 ## Usage